cbarbu/automatch/README.md

 _For example you can compare the d1.csv and the d2.csv given as examples here._

-Then it will ask you what are the reference fields: the fiels that should be used to match one table to the other.
+Then it will ask you what are the reference fields: the fields that should be used to match one table to the other.

 _In the example you should use "unicode" and "Codigo.Corral", simply pick Enter._